mlasch/netprobe/README.md

 are not stored to protect user privacy.

 Traffic statistics can be filtered by
- * src.
-MAC address
+ * source MAC address
- * src.
-IPv4/IPv6
+ * source IPv4/IPv6
  * transport protocol, see protocols(5)
  * flow direction in/out